 The Canadian Pork Council is located in Ottawa.
 Structured as an incorporated, not-for-profit, national industry organization, the Council operates with funding from its member associations.

-The Canadian Pork Council’s mission is to play a leadership role, involving all levels of industry and government, in the concerted effort towards achieving a dynamic and prosperous pork industry in Canada.
+The Canadian Pork Council’s mission is to advance, promote and protect the excellence of Canadian pork production through effective advocacy, programs, and communication.
 All initiatives and programs undertaken or supported by the Council have their roots in striving to fulfill this mission.

-Canadian hog producers are committed to meeting domestic and international customers' needs to produce safe, high quality pork while protecting natural ressources and informing consumers of these practices.
+Canadian hog producers are committed to meeting domestic and international customers' needs to produce safe, high-quality pork while protecting natural resources and informing consumers of these practices.

 The Canadian Pork Council focuses on four strategic priorities: